All That Glitters

 Jul 12 – Sep 8, 2019

-Cano Villalobos transforms our way of seeing these materials.
-She integrates them with domestic items and imbues them with human touch.
+Cano Villalobos transforms our way of seeing these materials, integrating them with domestic items and imbuing them with human touch.
 The artist fuses her bodily presence with consumables that have long swayed economic and social power struggles.
 In this way, Cano Villalobos situates her practice and personal history within the context of larger global narratives and highlights societal desires for what has eluded us both now and in the past.

 Member Morning: All That Glitters